soi-20/brains/_pages/quotes.md

 ---

 “The largest illusion is the illusion of meaning that anything actually matters”.
-We’re all going to die, and everything will turn to dust. - **Naval**
+We’re all going to die, and everything will turn to dust.

+Humans are highly memetic creatures – we tend to copy what everybody else is doing, including our desires Very often, you get trapped in the wrong game because you’re competing.

+Generally, most people will make the mistake of paying too much attention to the competition and being too much like the competition and not being authentic enough.

+The best way to escape competition is to just be authentic to yourself.- **Naval**

 ---